FixeQyt/ExamAssist/README.md

-# Screenshot Selector - AI Test Helper
+# 🧠 ExamAssist - AI Test Helper

 Browser extension for capturing screenshots and analyzing test questions using AI.
 Supports Chrome, Edge, Brave, and Firefox.

 ## 📋 Description

-Screenshot Selector is a Chrome extension that allows you to:
+ExamAssist is a Chrome extension that allows you to:
 - Select an area on a page and copy it as an image to the clipboard
 - Analyze test questions using AI (Pollinations API)
 - Automatically recognize question types (single choice, multiple choice, text)